nathan-at-least/anyhow-std/README.md

 ## Extension Traits

-A consistent pattern is used to extend [std] types:
+A common pattern is used to extend [std] types:

 - An extension trait is provided named `<std type>Anyhow`, for example: [OsStrAnyhow]
 - An impl is provided for the target type, for example `impl OsStrAnyhow for OsStr { … }`